gluonhq/rich-text-area/samples/README.md

-# The Rich Text Area Samples
+# The RichTextArea Samples

 ## SimpleRTADemo

-The most simple use case of the Rich Text Area control.
+The most simple use case of the RichTextArea control.

 ### Usage